 Choosing natural stair runners?
 Here’s the rub on the different kinds

 If you’ve chosen natural stair runners, you’ve probably let your heart rule your head!
-And why not – home is after all where the heart is.

-We’ve got 20 years of experience we’d love to share, so read on if you want the facts on different natural floorings !
+We’ve got 20 years of experience we’d love to share, so read on if you want the facts on different natural floorings!

 Sisal Stair Runners